-- 1. Detailed instructions for filling up Online Applications are available on the above mentioned website. - 2.
-Candidates will be required to complete the Online Application Form containing two stages viz.
-Part-I and Part-II as per the instructions available in the above mentioned site through drop down menu. - 3.
-The candidates are required to pay a fee of Rs.100/- (Rupees One Hundred Only) [except/SC/ST candidates and those specified in Note-2 of Point 4(Fee) of the Notice who are exempted from payment of fee] either by depositing the money in any branch of SBI by cash, or by using net banking facility of State Bank of India or by using any Visa/Master/RuPay Credit/Debit Card. - 4.
-Before start filling up Online Application, a candidate must have his photograph and signature duly scanned in the .jpg format in such a manner that each file should not exceed 300 KB each and must not be less than 50 KB in size for the photograph and signature. - 5.
-A candidate must have his/her Matriculation Certificate ready prior to filling up his/her application form.
+1. Detailed instructions for filling up Online Applications are available on the above mentioned website.

+2. Candidates will be required to complete the Online Application Form containing two stages viz.
+Part-I and Part-II as per the instructions available in the above mentioned site through drop down menu.

+3. The candidates are required to pay a fee of Rs.100/- (Rupees One Hundred Only) [except/SC/ST candidates and those specified in Note-2 of Point 4(Fee) of the Notice who are exempted from payment of fee] either by remitting the money in any branch of State Bank of India or by using internet Banking of any Bank or by using any Visa/Master/RuPay Credit/Debit Card/UPI Payment.

+4. Before start filling up Online Application, a candidate must have his photograph and signature duly scanned in the .jpg format in such a manner that each file should not exceed 300 KB each and must not be less than 50 KB in size for the photograph and signature.

+5. A candidate must have his/her Matriculation Certificate ready prior to filling up his/her application form.
 The details viz.
-Candidate's Name, Father's Name,

-Mother's Name & Date of Birth to be filled in Online Application Form of the candidate should match exactly with particulars mentioned in the Matriculation Certificate.
+Candidate's Name, Father's Name, Mother's Name & Date of Birth to be filled in Online Application Form of the candidate should match exactly with particulars mentioned in the Matriculation Certificate.

-- 6. In addition to this, candidate should also have details of one photo ID viz.
+6. In addition to this, candidate should also have details of one photo ID viz.
 Aadhar Card/Vote Card/PAN Card/Passport/Driving Licence/Any other photo ID Card issued by the State/Central Government.
 The details of this photo ID will have to be provided by the candidate while filling up the online application form.
 The candidates will have to upload a scanned copy of the Photo ID whose details have been provided in the online application by him/her.
-This photo ID will be used for all future referencing and the candidate is advised to carry this ID while appearing for Examination/Personality Test. - 7.
-The Online Applications (Part I and II) can be filled from 02nd February, 2022 to 22nd February, 2022 till 6:00 PM. - 8.
-Applicants should avoid submitting multiple applications.
-However, if due to any unavoidable circumstances any applicant submits multiple applications then he must ensure that the applications with higher RID is complete in all respects. - 9.
-In case of multiple applications, the applications with higher RID shall be entertained by the Commission and fee paid against one RID shall not be adjusted against any other RID. - 10.
-The applicants must ensure that while filling their Application Form, they are providing their valid and active e-mail Ids as the Commission may use electronic mode of communication while contacting them at difference stages of examination process. - 11.
-The applicants are advised to check their e-mails at regular intervals and ensure that the email address ending with @nic.in are directed to their inbox folder and not to the SPAM folder or any other folder. - 12.
-Candidates are strongly advised to apply Online well in time without waiting for the last date for submission of online application.
+This photo ID will be used for all future referencing and the candidate is advised to carry this ID while appearing for Examination/Personality Test.

+7. The Online Applications (Part I and II) can be filled from 01st February, 2023 to 21st February, 2023 till 6:00 PM.

+8. The applicants must ensure that while filling their Application Form, they are providing their valid and active e-mail Ids as the Commission may use electronic mode of communication while contacting them at difference stages of examination process.

+9. The applicants are advised to check their e-mails at regular intervals and ensure that the email address ending with @nic.in are directed to their inbox folder and not to the SPAM folder or any other folder.

+10. Candidates are strongly advised to apply Online well in time without waiting for the last date for submission of online application.